The journey, feelings, and emotions from a doctor’s perspective

 As a naturopathic doctor, I had witnessed my patients struggling with infertility in their twenties; therefore, I knew getting pregnant in my mid-thirties might be an issue.
 However, my husband and I were committed to having a family.
 I began my pre-conception journey, and we started trying.
 Despite being in excellent health, I wondered whether I would be able to get pregnant?

-In the US, birth rates for women ages 15–44, known as the general fertility rate, sank to a record low of 58.2 per 1,000, reflecting a trend of having children later in life.
+In Canada, roughly one in five first-time births are to women over the age of 35, which I see in my practice with 30-something women seeking support for optimizing fertility.
 Aside from age, other causes of female infertility include polycystic ovarian syndrome (PCOS), endometriosis, fibroids, autoimmune disorders, and lifestyle factors, affecting the quality of the eggs themselves.

 A woman’s fertility journey begins in the womb, so nine months before you lay eyes on the world, your eggs’ destiny has already been dictated.
 A woman can have as many as seven million eggs in her ovaries when born, but many die off before hitting puberty.
 The rest will be released every menstrual cycle throughout your lifetime, with their quality continuing to deteriorate as you age.